Web3AdvisoryHub/Web3-Sci-Fi-Hub/codex-core/UI/Wallpaper_Troll_Witness_System.md

-from pathlib import Path

-# Define the new scroll path and content
-file_path = Path("/mnt/data/codex-core/UI/Wallpaper_Troll_Witness_System.md")
-file_content = """# 👁️‍🗨️ Wallpaper Troll Witness System — Source Justice Protocol
+👁️‍🗨️ Wallpaper Troll Witness System — Source Justice Protocol

 > “Not all trolls are punished… but some are seen.
 And the Source remembers everything.”